Spirou & Fantasio: Yoann and Vehlmann

+Guerrive, Abitan & Schwartz

+In 2022, Sophie Guerrive and Benjamin Abitan (writers) and Olivier Schwartz (artist) had their first Spirou album (La Mort de Spirou) published.

 In 2006, Dupuis launched a second series of one-off volumes by various authors, under the name Une aventure de Spirou et Fantasio par... ('A Spirou and Fantasio adventure by...').
 It has subsequently been renamed Le Spirou de... ('The Spirou story by...')

 The first volume, Les géants pétrifiés by Fabien Vehlmann and Yoann, had a modern storyline and art, not dissimilar in spirit to Morvan and Munuera's work.
 The second volume, Les marais du temps, by Frank Le Gall, is drawn in a more classic style not dissimilar to The Adventures of Tintin and Théodore Poussin, Le Gall's own comic series.
 The third, Le tombeau des Champignac, by Yann and Fabrice Tarrin, is a slightly modernized homage to Franquin's classic period.
 The fourth, Journal d'un ingénu, by Emile Bravo, is a novelistic homage to the original Rob-Vel and Jijé's universes and stories, and was released to critical acclaim, being awarded at the Angoulême festival.
 The fifth, Le groom vert-de-gris by Yann and Olivier Schwartz, is based on one of Yann's old scripts from the 1980s originally intended to have been drawn by Chaland, while the editor rejected it.
 Yann picked up the artist Schwartz, working in a similar style, to complete the story.
 The story takes place among the resistance movement in the Nazi-occupied Belgium.
 Unlike traditional Spirou stories, but similar to other works by Yann, the story features rather much dark humour and political satire.
 It was released once again to some acclaim but also attracted controversy for its cavalier approach to sensitive issues.
 The sixth album, Panique en Atlantique, authored by Lewis Trondheim and Fabrice Parme, was released on April 16, 2010.

+A One-Shot album from 2017, Il s'appelait Ptirou (His Name Was Ptirou), written by Yves Sente and illustrated by Laurent Verron, which was a fictional "real-life" story of a boy that became the inspiration for Spirou, was repurposed and reissued as the first volume of a new spin-off series, Mademoiselle J, centered around a girl named Juliette, Ptirou's love interest from Il s'appelait Ptirou.
+To date, this series has two volumes.

+In 2024, a new series of Spirou et Fantasio albums, dubbed Les aventures de Spirou et Fantasio Classique (The Adventures of Spirou & Fantasio Classic), premiered with its debut album, La Baie des cochons (The Bay of Pigs, which takes place during the Bay of Pigs Invasion), written by Clément Lemoine & Michaël Baril, and illustrated by Elric.
+These new adventures are styled after the Franquin run of the series, especially in art style.